FCAL ·

 - performance tests of prototype detectors in the beam

 FCAL is supported by national funding agencies and the FP7 and H2020 programs of the European Community.
+It is now supported by the AIDAInnova program and is part of the DRD6 and DRD7.

 Print this Document Sitemap Contact